zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 The script for this episode was written by someone who’s al l about writing great scripts, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
+Thank you for listening.
 Come back and listen to us next time, won’t you, on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Working in a Laboratory